 Running an incentive campaign is complicated.
 Between selecting the incentive, organizing the promotion, and tracking results, there’s a lot to think about.
-We’ve talked about running successful coupon incentives in the past.
-This week though, we’re focusing on a simple aspect of these campaigns that many campaigns work with – coupon codes.
+Not to mention common mistakes to avoid.
+A simple aspect of these campaigns that many campaigns work with are coupon codes.

 In order to reduce the impact of coupon hacking on your business, we need to take a look at coupon codes themselves.